-The addictive and delicious The Great British Baking Show is concluding on PBS next week.
+The addictive and delicious The Great British Baking Show is back for a new season, airing weekly on The BBC and on Netflix.
 While this is just the second season to air in the United States, it has captured the hearts and attention of a new audience.

-For those of us in the U.S. who’ve only seen two seasons so far, it’s challenging to find information or answers to questions without bumping into results of already-aired seasons of The Great British Bake-Off.
+Even though it’s been on the air for more than a decade—and was my reality TV show of the decade!—people are still discovering it, including here in the United States, and it can be challenging to find information or answers to questions without bumping into results of already-aired episodes or seasons of The Great British Bake-Off.

 Where did the idea for GBBO come from?